FRACTAL-GAME-STUDIOS/fractal_boilerplate_lua_angular/readme.md

 **Production Builds**

-When you are done with development phase for your resource.
-You must create a production build that is optimized and minimized.f
+When you are done with the development phase for your resource, you must create a production build that is optimized and minimized.
 You can do this by running the following:

 ```sh